UniversitaDellaCalabria/uniCMS/docs/source/contents/setup.md

 systemctl start mongod
 ````

-Create your defaults users, using mongo CLI
+Create your default users, using mongo CLI as follow:
 ````
 use admin
 db.createUser(